 When I jump into the water it is just myself against the effort I produce (unless of course, you are swimming competitively) so therefore it is often where I do my best thinking beneath the surface of the water.

 This allows me to gain the much-needed clarity to ensure I make sound decisions, and that I am working out my problems by not just worrying about things.

 Physically being active when trying to think through a problem is proven to be a great way to not only work out your problem but to get moving and burn some calories at the same time.

 Swimming is also an aerobic activity that you can do on a regular basis.
 While many people just look forward to splashing around at pools or going out on a boat with a few friends, others cannot wait to get back into the swimming rhythms of exercise and return to the water daily.

 While it’s possible to get into a pool every other day of the week, it’s usually better to swim on a daily basis.

 Since swimming can be done on a regular basis, you’ll be able to do it during your lunch break or any other time that you feel the need to relax.

 This is why it’s important to get into the habit of working out regularly if you want to reap the benefits of swimming as an exercise.
 Once you get into the routine, it’s easy to keep up.

 Swimming provides a total body workout similar to running or jogging because it engages your entire body while working out.

-Many athletes attribute training in the water to giving them their top physical form, and also helping them recover from major injuries.
-Exercise in the water provides a weightlessness not able to be experienced in other forms of training.
+Many athletes attribute training in the water to giving them their top physical form and also helping them recover from major injuries.
+Exercise in the water provides weightlessness not able to be experienced in other forms of training.